How to detect the presence of WannaCry Ransomware and SMBv1 servers on your network

 How to detect the presence of WannaCry Ransomware and SMBv1 servers

 WannaCry Ransomware has become very active in May 2017.
 It looks to be targeting servers using the SMBv1 protocol.
 SMBv1 is an outdated protocol that should be disabled on all networks.
 One of the big lessons from this Ransomware outbreak is that it is vital that you have monitoring in place on your network.
 You need to be able to quickly identify suspicious activity.
+When it comes to detecting Ransomware there are three key things to watch out for

 One of the easiest ways to monitor what is happening on your network is to setup a SPAN\Mirror port or use a network TAP.
 This will give you access to flows and packet payloads, so you can see who is connecting to what and if there is anything suspicious moving around.